-Located on Shivala Ghat, Suryauday Haveli is a heritage property that was built in the early 20th century by the Maharaja of Nepal as a retreat for aged people.
+Located on Shivala Ghat, Suryauday Haveli is a heritage property that was built in the early 20th century by the royal family of Nepal as a retreat for aged people.
 Today, it has been painstakingly restored and refurbished.
 Arrive in style via the riverway on a boat or by car (the last few meters need to be traversed on foot through a maze of alleys, but the hotel sends porters to take your luggage).
 The boutique hotel offers 14 air-conditioned rooms and suites with attached bathrooms.
 The rooms are fitted with wooden flooring, done up in muted tones, and furnished with period furniture.
 Nine of the rooms face the river, including the spacious Shivala Suite which comes with a separate living and dining area and a bathtub.

 The hotel’s Khana Pakana restaurant serves elaborate vegetarian fare.
 Try the Banarasi thali for a deep dive into the local cuisine; be warned though that it’s a massive platter of food and will likely be your only meal for the day if you really commit.
 Wi-Fi is free but a bit erratic in the corner rooms.
 The hotel offers yoga sessions led by a trained practitioner every morning on the terrace.

 Best for Singles: Hotel Alka